-- (a) 4,945,000 (pre reverse stock split) shares of our common stock pursuant to the conversion of \$494,500 of the convertible debenture financing issued on March 23, 2006, - (b) 10,160,000 (pre reverse stock split) shares of our common stock pursuant to the conversion of 10,160,000 (pre reverse stock split) convertible units at a price of \$0.10 per unit for total proceeds of \$1,016,000, the convertible debenture financing issued on February 12, 2007.
+(a) 4,945,000 (pre reverse stock split) shares of our common stock pursuant to the conversion of \$494,500 of the convertible debenture financing issued on March 23, 2006,

+(b) 10,160,000 (pre reverse stock split) shares of our common stock pursuant to the conversion of 10,160,000 (pre reverse stock split) convertible units at a price of \$0.10 per unit for total proceeds of \$1,016,000, the convertible debenture financing issued on February 12, 2007.

-Each unit is comprised of one common share and one non-transferable common share purchase warrant, and each such warrant entitles the holder to purchase one additional share of our common stock for a period of five years from the date of the issue at an exercise price of \$0.10 (pre reverse stock split) per share during the first two years, \$0.20 (pre reverse stock split) per share during the third year, \$0.30 (pre reverse stock split) per share during the fifth year.
+Each unit is comprised of one common share and one non-transferable common share purchase warrant, and each such warrant entitles the holder to purchase one additional share of our common stock for a period of five years from the date of the issue at an exercise price of \$0.10 (pre reverse stock split) per share during the first two years, \$0.20 (pre reverse stock split) per share during the third year, \$0.30 (pre reverse stock split) per share during the fourth year and \$0.40 (pre reverse stock split) per share during the fifth year.

 The \$1,016,000 convertible debenture financing was completed on November 30, 2006, for which we had issued convertible promissory notes that bear interest at 8% per annum in the first year and 12% per annum in the second year.
 If not converted, the notes were due one year from the date of loan advance.
 The unpaid amount of principal and accrued interest could be converted at any time at the holder's option into shares of our common stock at a price of \$0.10 (pre reverse stock split) per convertible unit.
 Each convertible unit, upon conversion, is comprised of one of our common shares and, without conversion, one of our non-transferable and detached share purchase warrant, which are issuable and exercisable without conversion.
-The warrants forming part of the convertible units are detachable from any conversion and non-transferable, and each such warrant entities the holder to purchase one additional share of our common stock for a period of five years from the date of the loader of upre reverse stock split) per share during the first two years, \$0.20 (pre reverse stock split) per share during the first two years, \$0.20 (pre reverse stock split) per share during the first two years, \$0.20 (pre reverse stock split) per share during the first two years.
+The warrants forming part of the convertible units are detachable from any conversion and non-transferable, and each such warrant entitles the holder to purchase one additional share of our common stock for a period of five years from the date of the issue at an exercise price of \$0.10 (pre reverse stock split) per share during the first two years, \$0.20 (pre reverse stock split) per share during the first year and \$0.40 (pre reverse stock split) per share during the fifth year.
 We had the right to redeem the convertible promissory notes at any time upon giving certain notice to the holder(s), and subject to paying a 20% premium in cash or shares (based on the previous 30 day average trading price of our shares).

 (c) 4,750,000 (pre reverse stock split) shares of common stock pursuant to a private placement financing of 4,750,000 units at a price of \$0.10 (pre reverse stock split) per unit for gross proceeds of \$475,000.
-Each unit is comprised of one common share and one non-transferable common share purchase warrant, and each such warrant entitles the holder to purchase one additional share of our common stock for a period of five years from the date of the issue at an exercise price of \$0.10 (pre reverse stock split) per share during the first two years, \$0.20 (pre reverse stock split) per share during the first year.
+Each unit is comprised of one common share and one non-transferable common share purchase warrant, and each such warrant entitles the holder to purchase one additional share of our common stock for a period of five years from the date of the issue at an exercise price of \$0.10 (pre reverse stock split) per share during the first two years, \$0.20 (pre reverse stock split) per share during the third year, \$0.30 (pre reverse stock split) per share during the fourth year and \$0.40 (pre reverse stock split) per share during the fifth year.